Bitcoin’s Central Four-Year Cycle Persists: Scaramucci Forecasts Q4 2026 Rebound

 NEW YORK, March 22, 2026 – The foundational four-year cycle theory for Bitcoin remains a critical framework for understanding market movements, according to Anthony Scaramucci, founder of SkyBridge Capital, who forecasts a potential price resurgence beginning in the fourth quarter of 2026.
-This analysis emerges as the cryptocurrency market navigates a complex landscape shaped by institutional exchange-traded fund (ETF) inflows, geopolitical tensions, and evolving regulatory attitudes.
+This analysis emerges as the cryptocurrency market navigates a complex arena shaped by institutional exchange-traded fund (ETF) inflows, geopolitical tensions, and evolving regulatory attitudes.

 Bitcoin’s Four-Year Cycle Theory Under Scrutiny